harvard-lil/accessibility-tools/code/hidden-text/README.md

 "save" button, screen reader users should hear the word "save" when focusing on the button.

-It is easy to revealed text to screen reader users and hide it from sighted users using css... though finding the correct css more difficult than you would expect.
+It is easy to reveal text to screen reader users and hide it from sighted users using css... though finding the correct css more difficult than you would expect.
 Don't try to roll your own.